 By now we’re all well accustomed to underground hardcore and punk bands not lasting long.
 One album, a couple of 7″s and a couple of tours sleeping in a van and eating nothing but cheese and bread later and they’re gone, onto the next band or, worse still, the lure of a proper job.

 The Observers were one such band.
 Hailing from Portland, they made one great album, a couple of singles then stopped.
 Gutted.
-All is not lost, however, because in Red Dons we have a band that features Doug from The Observers and Justin from Clorex Girls doing an anthemic punk style that is similar to where the Observers left off, but somehow better and with more style and substance.
+All is not lost, however, because in Red Dons we have a band that features Doug from The Observers and Justin from Clorox Girls doing an anthemic punk style that is similar to where the Observers left off, but somehow better and with more style and substance.

 There’s a darkness here that recalls the blackened post-punk horror grooves of The Wipers, Social Unrest or later TSOL mixed with the glorious melodic rush of Naked Raygun, early Social Distortion and the snot-dribbled hardcore of the Angry Samoans or The Adolescents.
 In short, these are great punk rock songs played by a great punk rock band.
 What’s not to like?
 And now I’m kicking myself repeatedly in the balls for missing them when they toured through the UK this month.
 Sherry, you’re an idiot.